Wonder Woman 1984: Future

-Possible sequel
+Cancelled sequel

-In January 2019, after principal photography on Wonder Woman 1984 was completed, director and co-writer Patty Jenkins announced that the plot for a third Wonder Woman film was mapped out.
-The filmmaker stated that the plot of the next installment would take place during the modern day.
-By December 2019, Jenkins expressed that the wait between the second and third films will be longer than the time it took to release the first sequel.
-In April 2020, Jenkins said she had a story arc that would take in all four Wonder Woman films, including an Amazons film and then a third Wonder Woman film.
-In late June 2020, speaking to Heroic Hollywood about the third film's status, Jenkins revealed that she had stopped working on the story which she had been developing six months prior so she could see how to absorb the result of the COVID-19 pandemic into the story.
-In an interview on the Happy Sad Confused podcast in December 2020, Jenkins stated that while she and Geoff Johns had already "beat out an entire story" for a third film, she had doubts about whether she wants to make it with the world's current state, unsure if it will be her next film and if her feelings about it will change.
-When interviewed by MTV News about what she would want to see in a third film, Gal Gadot stated that she wants the third film to take place in the present, having no interest on revisiting the past, as she feels that those time periods on Wonder Woman's life have been handled perfectly.
+In January 2019, after principal photography on Wonder Woman 1984 was completed, director and co-writer Patty Jenkins announced that she had mapped out the plot for a third Wonder Woman film set in the present day.
+In December 2019, she said the third movie would take longer to produce than the second.
+In April 2020, Jenkins said she had a story arc for four Wonder Woman films, including an Amazons film and then a third Wonder Woman film.
+In June 2020, Jenkins said that she had stopped working on the story so she could see how to absorb the result of the COVID-19 pandemic into the story.
+In December 2020, Jenkins said that she and Geoff Johns had "beat out an entire story" for a third film, but she had doubts about whether to make it with the world's current state, whether it will be her next film, and whether her feelings about it will change.
+Gal Gadot expressed that she wanted the third film to take place in the present, saying "the past has been handled well and now it's time to move on".

 The sequel was officially greenlit on December 27, 2020, with Jenkins and Gadot officially returning and Warner Bros. confirming that the film would have a traditional theatrical release as compared to Wonder Woman 1984.
-In December 2022, The Hollywood Reporter reported that a third Wonder Woman film from Jenkins was not moving forward because it "did not fit in" with newly appointed DC Studios heads James Gunn and Peter Safran's plans for the DCEU.
+In December 2022, The Hollywood Reporter reported that a third Wonder Woman film from Jenkins was not moving forward because it "did not fit in" with the plans for the DCEU put forth by new DC Studios heads James Gunn and Peter Safran.
 The film and other DC Studios projects in development were put into doubt as a result of the change in leadership, which Gunn claimed resulted in a transition period that created "drawbacks" and resulted in production on new films being delayed.
-Jenkins later stated that the film would not be moving forward under the new plans for DCEU being developed by Gunn and Safran.
-On January 31, 2023, Gunn and Safran stated that they had offered to let Gadot continue playing the character of Wonder Woman in the new DC Universe films.
+Jenkins later stated that the film would not proceed under the new plans for DCEU being developed by Gunn and Safran.
+On January 31, 2023, Gunn and Safran stated that they had spoken to Gadot about possibly continuing playing the character of Wonder Woman in the new DC Universe films.
+Despite the sequel being shelved at that time, Gadot still continued as Wonder Woman into 2023; She made two uncredited cameo appearances in both Shazam!
+Fury of the Gods and The Flash.
+Gadot had already been attached to cameo in these projects and had filmed her parts for both films during each production in 2021.